MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ### Replacement with regular expressions

-The replacement , , is an extension of the `-match` operator.
-Like `-match`, `-replace` operator uses regular expressions to find the specified pattern.
+The replacement operator, `-replace`, is an extension of the `-match` operator.
+Like `-match`, the `-replace` operator uses regular expressions to find the specified pattern.
 But unlike `-match`, it replaces the matches with another specified value.

 Syntax: